 2.56 The extent to which transactions within the insurance group (including loans or derivatives) can be used to restructure assets in order to include in the MA portfolio depends on whether the restructured assets thereby created can satisfy the MA eligibility conditions.
-The PRA notes that some assets by their very nature may have characteristics that make it unfeasible to restructure them as MA eligible assets.
-The PRA expects firms to demonstrate that such transactions are not used to circumvent MA eligibility conditions and that sufficient reliance can be placed upon them to ensure the continuing satisfaction of the eligibility conditions.
 The PRA expects firms to have regard to the underlying assets being restructured when they consider whether the eligibility conditions will be satisfied.
 The PRA would not expect firms to apply arrangements as set out in paragraph 2.55, or arrangements which in substance have that effect, to assets which in un-restructured form would in any event not meet all applicable Solvency II requirements, including those of the PPP.
+The PRA notes that some assets by their very nature may have characteristics that make it infeasible to restructure them as MA eligible assets, and expects firms to demonstrate that sufficient reliance can be placed upon restructuring arrangements to ensure the continuing satisfaction of the eligibility conditions.